Last Updated: August 8, 2024

 Personal Life

-Seymour is married to wife Tanya Seymour.
-The two met in high school and were high school sweethearts.
+Seymour met his wife, Tanya, in high school, and the two were high school sweethearts.
 In 2009, Tanya and two of her friends were charged with second-degree lynching in South Carolina after assaulting two women at a New Year's party.
 However, the charges were later dismissed.
 The couple has three children – RJ, Kayla, and Kennedy.

 Richard Seymour Career Earnings